arjunmadgavkar/Newly-Remote-Companies/List.md

 # Newly-Remote-Companies
-This list tracks updates to companies’ remote work policies since the COVID-19 pandemic.
+This list tracks changes to companies’ remote work policies since the COVID-19 pandemic.
+The aim is to have a single, crowd-sourced source of truth that we can all use.

 If you want to add a company to the list, please create a PR with the name of the company, its policy, and a link to the source.
 If you're not familiar with Git, then [tweet at me](https://twitter.com/thearjunmad) and I'll create a PR on your behalf.